szTheory/vsc-erlang-formatter/README.md

 ## Setup

+Install the Erlang Formatter from the Visual Studio Marketplace [from this link](https://marketplace.visualstudio.com/items?itemName=szTheory.erlang-formatter) or by searching from the Extensions tab within the app itself.
+If you have trouble finding it search for `erlang-formatter`.

 Install rebar3 if you haven't already, then set up the formatter steamroller for it by following [their install instructions](https://github.com/old-reliable/steamroller).
 Then set up rebar to have global access to steamroller by adding `{plugins, [steamroller]}` to your `~/.config/rebar3/rebar.config` file.
 Shortcut:

     touch ~/.config/rebar3/rebar.config